CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Material.md

 Use the search bar to select the type of material you are using.
 In general it is best to call anything less than 1/8 inch medium, and anything greater then or equal to 1/8 inch thick.

-Once you have selected your material, move to the settings page.
+Once you have selected your material, move to the [Cut Settings](https://cid.friendscentral.org/laser-cutters/settings/index.html) page.